Early Muslim conquests: Conquest of Mesopotamia and Persia: 633–651

-After an Arab incursion into Sasanian territories, the shah Yazdgerd III, who had just ascended the Persian throne, raised an army to resist the conquerors, although many marzbans refused to help.
+After an Arab incursion into Sasanian territories, the Shah Yazdegerd III, who had just ascended the Persian throne, raised an army to resist the conquerors, although many marzbans refused to help.
 The Persians suffered a devastating defeat at the Battle of al-Qadisiyyah in 636.
 Little is known about the Battle of al-Qadisiyyah other than it lasted for several days by the banks of the river Euphrates in what is now Iraq and ended with the Persian force being annihilated.
 Abolishing the Lakhmid Arab buffer state had forced the Persians to take over the desert defense themselves, leaving them overextended.

-As a result of al-Qadisiyyah, the Arab-Muslims gained control over the whole of Iraq, including Ctesiphon, the capital city of the Sassanids.
+As a result of al-Qadisiyyah, the Arab Muslims gained control over the whole of Iraq, including Ctesiphon, the capital city of the Sassanids.
 The Persians lacked sufficient forces to make use of the Zagros Mountains to stop the Arabs, having lost the prime of their army at al-Qadisiyyah.
 The Persian forces withdrew over the Zagros, and the Arab army pursued them across the Iranian plateau, where the fate of the Sasanian Empire was sealed at the Battle of Nahavand in 642.
 The crushing Muslim victory at Nahavand is known in the Muslim world as the "Victory of Victories".

-After Nahavand, the Persian state collapsed with Yezdegird III fleeing further east and various marzbans surrendering to the Arabs.
-As the conquerors slowly covered the vast distances of Iran punctuated by hostile towns and fortresses, Yazdgerd III retreated, finally taking refuge in Khorasan, where he was assassinated by a local satrap in 651.
+After Nahavand, the Persian state collapsed with Yazdegerd III fleeing further east and various marzbans surrendering to the Arabs.
+As the conquerors slowly covered the vast distances of Iran punctuated by hostile towns and fortresses, Yazdegerd III retreated, finally taking refuge in Khorasan, where he was assassinated by a local satrap in 651.
 In the aftermath of their victory over the imperial army, the Muslims still had to contend with a collection of militarily weak but geographically inaccessible principalities of Persia.
 It took decades to bring them all under control of the caliphate.
-In what is now Afghanistan—a region where the authority of the shah was always disputed—the Muslims met fierce guerrilla resistance from the militant Buddhist tribes of the region.
+In what is now Afghanistan—a region where the authority of the Shah was always disputed—the Muslims met fierce guerrilla resistance from the militant Buddhist tribes of the region.
 Despite the complete Muslim triumph over Sasanid Iran as compared to the only partial defeat of the Byzantine Empire, the Muslims borrowed far more from the vanished Sassanian state than they ever did from the Byzantines.
 However, for the Persians the defeat remained bitter.
-Some 400 years later, the Persian poet Ferdowsi lets Yazdgerd III speak in his popular poem Shahnameh (Book of Kings):
+Some 400 years later, the Persian poet Ferdowsi lets Yazdegerd III speak in his popular poem Shahnameh (Book of Kings):